triamnetwork/triam-docs/docs/guides/anchor/federation-server.md

 Since we are mapping all addresses to our base account, we always return the base account ID for `id`.
 As in the first section, we want the account’s `friendly_id` as a text memo.

-The `reverse-federation` query is required, but because all customer accounts map to a single Stellar account in our design, we need to make sure this query always returns no rows.
+The `reverse-federation` query is required, but because all customer accounts map to a single Triam account in our design, we need to make sure this query always returns no rows.

 Now run the server!
 (Unlike the bridge server, there’s there no custom database to migrate.)